Making Instant Pot brown rice couldn’t be easier! Set it and forget it, then enjoy your perfect brown rice as a quick side dish!

 Slightly adapted from Pressure Cooking Today

-- I prefer a rice to water ratio of 1:1.3, which means 1 cup of rice and 1 1/3 cups of water.
+- If you need a ratio for a smaller batch using just 1 cup of rice, use a rice to water ratio of 1:1.3, which means 1 cup of rice and 1 1/3 cups of water.

-- The rice to water ratio will stay the same if you want to double or triple the recipe.
-Just make sure to measure well and to not exceed your pressure cooker's capacity.
+- If you're making a larger batch, be sure to measure well and to not exceed your pressure cooker's capacity.
 I like to make extra rice and freeze it for later!

 - Generally speaking, brown rice triples in volume when cooked.
 So one cup dry rice will yield about 3 cups of cooked rice.